Amanda Owen Bio

 SHARING HER EXPERIENCE

-In 2014 she released her Sunday Times bestselling book, The Yorkshire Shepherdess, in 2015 was voted Yorkshirewoman of the year by the Dalesman magazine, and released her second bestselling book, A Year in the Life of The Yorkshire Shepherdess, in 2016.
+In 2014 she released her first Sunday Times bestselling book, The Yorkshire Shepherdess, in 2015 was voted Yorkshirewoman of the year by the Dalesman magazine, and released her second bestselling book, A Year in the Life of The Yorkshire Shepherdess, in 2016.